jschauma/boringssl/BUILDING.md

 BoringSSL into another project with a pre-existing build system, see [INCORPORATING.md](./INCORPORATING.md).

-Unless otherwise noted, build tools must at most five years old, matching [Abseil guidelines](https://abseil.io/about/compatibility).
+Unless otherwise noted, build tools must be at most five years old, matching [Abseil guidelines](https://abseil.io/about/compatibility).
 If in doubt, use the most recent stable version of each tool.